A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The original version of this artwork was owned by Adolf Hitler for a while; that’s when Arnold made another painting.

-He named the other painting The Isle of Life, and it was completely opposite of what The Isle of Dead was about.
+He named the other painting The Isle of Life, because it was completely opposite of what The Isle of Dead was about.

 Conclusion